Skip to content

 This page describes how a write from a pod travels through MeshStor to a sector on disk, layer by layer.
 For the components that maintain that data path — the controller StatefulSet, the node DaemonSet, the reconciliation loop, and the custom resources — see Internals.

-MeshStor delivers replicated block storage using only kernel subsystems: GPT partitions on local NVMe drives, NVMe-oF for network transport, and MD RAID for replication.
+MeshStor delivers replicated block storage using only kernel subsystems: GPT partitions on NVMe drives, NVMe-oF for network transport, and MD RAID for replication.
 Every byte travels from pod to disk through kernel code paths — no userspace proxies, no protocol translation, no custom replication engines.

 The Data Path